ewoks-kit/ewoks/doc/howtoguides/python.rst

     result = execute_graph("/path/to/graph.json", engine=None)

-The :doc:`hello world <../hello_world>` example provides a small but complete example of task implementation, workflow definition and workflow execution.
+The :ref:`hello world <hello_world>` example provides a small but complete example of task implementation, workflow definition and workflow execution.

 The *engine* argument can be